 While the Riviera Maya has distinct dry and wet seasons, it can potentially rain year-round.
 Pack a lightweight, breathable rain jacket (umbrellas are kind of useless here in the Caribbean).

 Make sure you stay well protected from the sun.
 It can be brutal in these parts.
 A reef-friendly sunscreen is always a good idea, along with an SPF-rated rash guard for swimming and snorkeling, and some sort of sun hat for explorations by land.

 If you plan on doing some hiking or other outdoor activities, don’t forget to pack a good pair of hiking shoes or sandals (sandals often work better in the rainy season).
-You may also want to pack a good pair of telescopic trekking poles and binoculars, but they aren’t necessities.
+You may also want to pack a good pair of telescopic trekking poles (we use these) and binoculars, but they aren’t necessities.

 And don’t forget to bring your favorite reusable water bottle!
 Most restaurants don’t provide drinking water free of charge, and you’ll want to stay well-hydrated in the hot and tropical climate.